RicardoGolac/deep-roots/README.md

    - Provide a good description of what changes you made
    - Submit your pull request
 8. Wait for someone to review and approve your changes

+### Changing Database and Server Connections

+To change API Keys, copy the keys_example.js file in /server/config and enter in your own keys.